yohm/dynamical_graph_model/README.md

 After the program was built, execute

 ```
-./run.sh 0.2 65536 1234
+./run.sh 0.2 1024 65536 1234
 ```

-where the first, second, and third arguements are "connection probability", "total simulation timesteps", and the seed of random numbers, respectively.
+where the arguements specify "connection probability", "initial warm-up timesteps", "simulation timesteps", and the seed of random numbers, respectively.

 You'll find the simulation data as well as png files of the plots.